conoroshea1996/elderJsTest/src/routes/blog/hiring-diverse-workforce.md

 ---
-title: "Hiring a diverse workforce"
+title: 'Hiring a diverse workforce'
-date: "2017-02-09"
+date: '2017-02-09'
 categories:
-  - "compliance-and-data"
+  - 'compliance-and-data'
-slug: "hiring-diverse-workforce"
+slug: 'hiring-diverse-workforce'
-seoTitle: "Hiring a diverse workforce"
+seoTitle: 'Hiring a diverse workforce'
-seoDescription: "The benefits of a diverse workforce are too many to number.
+seoDescription: 'The benefits of a diverse workforce are too many to number.
 It improves collaboration and problem solving.
-It helps you to better understand customers."
+It helps you to better understand customers.'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/diversity.jpg"
+coverImage: '/images/diversity.jpg'
 ---

 The benefits of workplace diversity are numerous.
 It improves collaboration and problem solving, helps you to understand customers and their needs, makes your organisation appeal to candidates and innovation in a diverse organisation is much greater.
 Best of all, you can improve diversity through good strategy and with the help of recruiting software.